 The seemingly harmless action of sharing a pill of Vicodin with a friend or relative who is also suffering from chronic pain could make you face a second degree felony and up to 15 years in prison.
 If this happens a second time, the crime is upgraded to a first degree felony.

 Other substances, which fall into the less prohibitive Schedule III category, can also represent thousands of dollars in fines, a probation period and/or up to 10 years of imprisonment in accordance to federal laws.
 A few substances in this group include hormones, steroids and sedatives like ketamine and its derivatives.

 Seek Professional Legal Counsel Before Taking Action

 In the state of Utah, penalties are severe for drug crimes of all kinds, including those in the prescription category.
 If you or a loved one has been accused of possession or distribution of prescription drugs of any schedule, it is important to have experienced legal counsel at your side when considering your options.
+A Salt Lake City criminal defense lawyer can help you figure this out.
 The sooner you start preparing your defense, the better your chances for a positive outcome.
 Call us at (801) 758-2287 to arrange a confidential assessment of your case free of charge.